notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * `\Z` ⇒ Matches like `\z` with an optional sequence of newlines before it.
 This is equivalent to `(?=\v*\z)`, which departs from the traditional Perl meaning for this escape.

 * `\G` ⇒ This "Continuation Escape" matches the end of the previous match.
 In **Find All** or **Replace All** circumstances, this will allow you to anchor your next match at the end of the previous match.
-If it is the first match of a **Find All** or **Replace All**, and any time you use a single **Find Next** or **Replace**, the "end of previous match" is defined to be the start of the search area -- the beginning of the document, or the current cursor position, or the start of the highlighted text.
+If it is the first match of a **Find All** or **Replace All**, and any time you use a single **Find Next** or **Replace**, the "end of previous match" is defined to be the start of the search area -- the beginning of the document, or the current caret position, or the start of the highlighted text.